PROJECT: Promoting climate change adaptation policies in north-eastern Brazil

 Project Reference: RSGL-0019D

-The project aims to promote integration between existing national socio-economic policies in order to address climate change adaptation in the semi-arid region of Brazil.
-This integration will be proposed during five multi-stakeholder dialogues with policy-makers at national and state levels, and using the systematised results of the Adapta Sertao pilot projects as a scientific basis for discussion.
+The project promoted integration between existing national socio-economic policies in order to address climate change adaptation in the semi-arid region of Brazil.
+This integration was proposed during five multi-stakeholder dialogues with policy-makers at national and state levels, and using the systematised results of the Adapta Sertao pilot projects as a scientific basis for discussion.